aroario2003/tuxi-rofi/README.md

 ## Updates

-As of today **4/11/21**, I have added two dmenu flags in order to make the flag compatible with dmenu and also be available to strict suckless users.
+As of today **4/11/21**, I have added two dmenu flags in order to make the script compatible with dmenu and also be available to strict suckless users.
 I Will be adding more functionality with dmenu in the coming days and weeks as I have the time.
 In the coming days and weeks I will also be working on a makefile and a man page for this scirpt so that it is easier to install and use.

 ## License